Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 2. Domestic Agility: They understand local regulations like GDPR and the EU AI Act, and can move quickly.

-3. Aligned Incentives: Their success depends on delivering real value to you, not on maximizing contract size.
+3. Aligned Incentives: Their success depends on delivering real value to you, not on maximising contract size.

 The Clear Choice for Your Next Procurement Cycle